-The most exciting ways to see Big Ben are from a capsule on the nearby London Eye Ferris wheel or gliding by on a Thames River cruise, both of which offer magnificent views of the 315-foot (96-meter) clock tower and the Neo-Gothic Palace of Westminster, the home of the Houses of Parliament.
-The landmark can also be experienced at its most atmospheric on a night tour of London, when Big Ben is dramatically illuminated.
+The most exciting ways to see the great clock face are from a capsule on the nearby London Eye Ferris wheel or on a Thames River cruise, both of which offer magnificent views of the 315-foot (96-meter) clock tower and the Neo-Gothic Palace of Westminster while allowing you to avoid the crowds that gather at Big Ben's base.
+The landmarks can be experienced at their most atmospheric on a night tour of London, when Big Ben is dramatically illuminated.

 Travelers wanting to learn about British politics, with its complex system of monarchs, lords, and elected members of parliament, can arrange an official tour of the Houses of Parliament or even watch a debate from the public galleries.
 Big Ben, however, is only accessible to UK residents, who must request permission from their local member of parliament to visit.
 For everyone else, the clock tower is best admired from afar on a city tour that includes stops at other London attractions, such as Westminster Abbey and the Tower of London.